web-deps/odom/docs/api/component/component.md

 - `markup`: The markup to be parsed
 - `mltype`: The markup type.
 Can be either `"html"` or `"xml"`.
 The default value is `"html"`.
-- `markupMiddleware`: Utilities for processing markup.
+- `middleware`: Utilities for processing markup.
 Refer to [`markup`](../create-component/middleware.md) for more information.
-- `convertMarkup`: Indicates whether or not to convert the resulting `Element` (if not an HTMLElement) to an HTMLElement.
+- `convertMarkup`: Indicates whether or not to convert the resulting `Element` (if not the type of markup is not HTML) to an `HTMLElement`, `SVGElement` or something similar.
 The default value is true.

 #### Return Value

-A promise that resolves to `Element` or `HTMLElement`.
+A promise that resolves to `Element`.

 ### `render`